Palestinian U.N. moves designed to avoid U.S. retaliation

 Peace negotiations are near collapse amid mutual accusations of bad faith.
 In the latest such episode, Abbas inked the 15 conventions in search of more leverage against Israel after it refused to free a batch of Palestinian prisoners under terms of a previous agreement.
 Israel, in turn, said it would not release those detainees without a Palestinian commitment to continue negotiations beyond an initial end-of-April deadline.

-U.S. officials criticized what they called "unhelpful, unilateral actions" by both sides.
+U.S. officials criticised what they called "unhelpful, unilateral actions" by both sides.

 Abbas's limited self-rule administration in the Israeli-occupied West Bank is dependent on U.S. support.
 Around $500 million in annual aid to the cash-strapped Palestinian Authority helps keep its bloated public sector and security forces afloat.